 Playing the guitar requires pressing the strings on the fretboard with the fingers of your non-dominant hand.
 You hold the guitar neck from the back so that your hand forms an arc over the backside of the neck.

 To produce the different notes in a piece, you will have to position your fingers at different points in the fretboard.
 If you have arthritis or some other condition that limits the mobility of the finger joints, then I can only imagine how difficult it will be to learn to play the guitar.

 On the plus side, I think the guitar tablature is a lot easier to read than the notations for other musical instruments.

 So, how do you play the guitar?
 My suggestion is to start with the basic notes of a music scale, especially those intended for guitars.
 You may want to practice with the correct positioning of the fingers for each note.

-There are certain notes that may require more fingers to cover the points on the fretboard.
-Sometimes, there are points that are spaced far from each other.
+Certain notes may require more fingers to cover the points on the fretboard.
+Sometimes, some points are spaced far from each other.
 Don’t think about the plucking and strumming yet.
 You can always learn that after you have mastered the positioning of the fingers for each note.

 I think it is also important for you to learn how to tune your guitar, although there are now mobile apps that can simplify the process for you.

 From here, you can move on to learning the different strumming patterns and rhythms.

 One good thing about learning to play the guitar is that you will never run out of interesting YouTube guitar-playing videos.